-Nationally, there is a need to understand and address the underlying vulnerabilities to corruption in key institutions and Government policies and practices.
-Regulatory systems have to be improved by authorities in order to promote standardized checks and balances to prevent abuse.
-By making publicly available the criteria, structures and procedures applied to contracts and procurement in large-scale infrastructure projects, corruption can be curbed.
+lying vulnerabilities to corruption in key institutions and Government policies and practices.
+Regulatory systems have to be Corruption in the water sector also has a direct environmental improved by authorities in order to promote standardized checks impact.
+When bribes are paid, cover-ups of the environmental and balances to prevent abuse.
+By making publicly available the impact assessments of projects can happen.
+Similarly, bribery criteria, structures and procedures applied to contracts and proand nepotism can plague the awarding of licences for the dis- curement in large-scale infrastructure projects, corruption can be curbed.

-Impunity also has to be tackled.
-An independent judiciary is vital for the implementation, development and enforcement of environmental laws and legislations.
-Judges, public prosecutors and auditors have the responsibility - and ability - to emphasize the necessity of law to achieve sustainable development and help make institutions effective.
+food production highlights the vast repercussions of corruption. for the implementation, development and enforcement of envi-Since water is essential for growing crops, when there is a lack of ronmental laws and legislations.
+Judges, public prosecutors and accountability, powerful agro-industrial operations and businesses auditors have the responsibility - and ability - to emphasize the can divert water resources away from small-scale farmers who rely necessity of law to achieve sustainable development and help make institutions effective.

-Governments can also enhance the accountability and integrity of institutions and decision-makers, including through the active engagement of environmental auditing and enforcement.
-The emergence of new climate finance mechanisms, such as REDD+, should also be seen by Governments as an opportunity to design transparent, inclusive and accountable systems that inspire confidence from national stakeholders and international investors alike.
+Meanwhile, large water infrastructure projects such as dams, ca- Governments can also enhance the accountability and integrity nals, tunnels, wells and drains are also highly lucrative and much of institutions and decision-makers, including through the accoveted.
+Hydro-electric power for example, which requires large tive engagement of environmental auditing and enforcement. investments and highly complex engineering works, is an area The emergence of new climate finance mechanisms, such as that can attract unscrupulous operators and give rise to corrup- REDD+, should also be seen by Governments as an opportunity to design transparent, inclusive and accountable systems that inspire confidence from national stakeholders and international investors alike.